Debt collection and debt recovery in Poland

 The first and essential element that opens the extrajudicial stage of debt collection is sending a notice of default / demand for payment to the debtor.
 The notice should include the following information:

-• the basis of the obligation to pay (e.g. an invoice, a contract, etc.),
+• Basis of the obligation to pay (e.g. an invoice, a contract)

-• the value of the claim (this figure can include other amounts resulting from the Act on Countering Excessive Delays in Business Transactions) and the moment when the statutory interest for late payment or interest for delay in business transactions started to accrue,
+• Outstanding Amount: Clear statement of the total outstanding debt, including any applicable interest or late fees; the value of the claim (this figure can include other amounts resulting from the Act on Countering Excessive Delays in Business Transactions) and the moment when the statutory interest for late payment or interest for delay in business transactions started to accrue

 The notice of default should be sent to the debtor’s address as a registered letter with return receipt requested.
 Sending a scanned copy of the notice to the debtor’s e-mail address in addition to the letter is a common practice.

-The role of the demand for payment / notice of default in extrajudicial debt collection
+The key role of the call for payment/a notice of default in the pre-court debt collection

 Selling a debt as a debt collection method